M4A to MP3 Converter

 Feature M4A MP3

-Compression Efficiency High (better quality at lower bitrates) Moderate (requires higher bitrates)
+Compression Efficiency High (Better quality at lower bitrates) Moderate (Requires higher bitrates)

-Metadata Format MPEG-4 Atoms ID3v1 / ID3v2
+Metadata Standard MPEG-4 Atoms ID3v1 / ID3v2

 Which format should you choose?